HCC in Medical Billing: What It Means, How It Works & 2026 RAF Scoring Guide

 What is HCC coding in healthcare? +

-HCC (Hierarchical Condition Category) coding maps ICD-10 diagnosis codes to HCC categories to calculate Risk Adjustment Factor (RAF) scores and determine reimbursement.
+HCC (Hierarchical Condition Category) coding maps ICD-10 diagnosis codes to HCC categories to calculate Risk Adjustment Factor (RAF) scores and determine reimbursement for Medicare Advantage plans.

 How often must HCC conditions be documented? +